A dirty gas grill sits open.

 A scrubber is used to clean a flat top grill.

-1. Turn the grill on as high as it will go to loosen any food and grease.
+1. Turn the grill as high as possible to loosen any food and grease.

-2. Scrape all the larger bits off the grill into the grease trap.
+2. Scrape more significant bits off the grill into the grease trap.

-3. Cover the entire grill with water and scrape again, and use tongs and paper towels to clean it off.
+3. Cover the grill with water, scrape again, and use tongs and paper towels to clean it off.

 4. Spray your preferred cleaning solution on the grill and let it sit for a moment, then use a scouring pad to scrape off any remnants.